jv2629/data_sci_final_report/police_killings_final_report.md

 |        2.118|         0.846|         5.300|
 |        0.836|         0.544|         1.287|

-In this model, the range between the upper and lower bounds for the exponentiated betas encompass the null value of 1, thus we cannot say that there is a difference in being killed in a neighborhood that is majority non-white among those who were armed with a firearm vs not armed with a firearm as well as with a $10000 increase in personal income, on average.
+In this model, the range between the upper and lower bounds for the exponentiated betas encompass the null value of 1, thus we cannot say that there is a difference in being killed in a neighborhood that is majority non-white among those who were armed with a firearm vs not armed with or with a $10000 increase in personal income, on average.
 The first odds ratio in the table corresponds with the intercept of the model which is largely uninformative (on it's own) for the relationships that we were looking to evaluate.

 ### Conclusion